microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

     return False
 ```

 When a prediction belonging to the dog group or the cat group is detected, we want to play the appropriate sound file.
-Define helper functions that play a bark or a meow.
+Define helper functions that play a woof or a meow.

 ```python
 script_path = os.path.dirname(os.path.abspath(__file__))